Search for...

 Building bridges and adopting sustainability practices are crucial steps for every country.
 The Europe Sustainable Development Report 2023/24 (ESDR) shows that, at the current pace, the EU is on track to miss a third of its Sustainable Development Goals by 2030.
 The progress varies greatly between countries, with Northern and Western Europe missing about a quarter of the targets, while Southern and Central Eastern Europe – around half on average.

 On the question whether sustainability practices should be adopted at the country or regional level, Anguelova clarifies: “I think that’s a really important question, and there’s no perfect answer.
-On some level, I believe things should be regional, and I think the CEE region shares a lot of challenges with regions like Southeast Asia or Asia in general, especially because we are still heavily dependent on coal, unlike some countries in Western Europe that rely more on nuclear energy or renewables.”
+On some level, I believe things should be regional, and I think the CEE region shares a lot of challenges with regions like Southeast Asia or Asia in general, especially because some are still heavily dependent on coal and fossil gas, unlike most countries in Western Europe that rely more on nuclear energy or renewables.”

-One of the initiatives Kristina is advisor at is the Transition Futures Credit in Asia, which involves pricing future carbon reductions and bundling them into transition credits to make the closure of these plants more feasible.
+One of the initiatives Kristina worked on at WWF is the Transition Futures Credit in Asia, which is a financing instrument intended to make the closure of these plants more feasible.
 Asia accounts for a significant portion of global coal emissions, making it a key area for addressing climate change.

 Key sustainability challenges for CEE